machal/cssmine-content/content/flexbox-reference.md

 -   `flex-shrink: 1` - it will shrink just as all other items.
 -   `flex-basis: auto` - it will take up space defined by its own content.

-Let's assume you want your items to take up a minimum of `150px` and if there is enough free space available, to expand equally.
+let’s assume you want your items to take up a minimum of `150px` and if there is enough free space available, to expand equally.
 On the other hand, if there is not enough free space, you want them to shrink equally.
 You will do it like
 this: